estoicodev/holbertonschool-validation/module1_task2/README.md

 ```

-- clear: Remove the directory of the result code of Hugo website
+- clean: Remove the directory of the result code of Hugo website

 Usage:

 ```

-$ make clear
+$ make clean

 ```